Greater Richmond Age Wave

 Episode 3: Sharon Brewer is an enthusiastic Ageless Grace instructor who inspires her students to increase their range of motion and agility while having fun and enjoying social engagement.
 Ageless Grace is a chair exercise program that keeps your joints juicy and your body moving, and is the focus of her presentation this week.
 See Sharon on WTVR Channel 6!

 Episode 4: Host John Countryman discusses Guided Autobiography with vibrant participation from audience members.
 Guided Autobiography is an experience of bringing people together through writing, sharing and preserving personal narratives.
-Learn Best Practices for sharing your unique story!

 Episode 5: Host John Countryman and our elder panel discuss Resilience in an Age of National Recovery.
 As we work together to learn and grow, what are lessons learned?
 How will we adapt to Covid in 2021?
 How will we support diversity and inclusion for all (even people we don't always agree with)?

 Episode 6: The Shepherd Center's Director Julie Adams-Buchanan joins Barbara Brown from the Senior Center of Greater Richmond and Missi Boyer with Senior Connections to discuss their elder programming and the holistic benefits of volunteerism.
-Learn more about these resources in our region and their unique composition to meet an even more unique demographic.

 Thanksgiving Holiday: Programming Break